Morphology: 1 - Inflexional Morphology

 DP (Design Principles ) 6, 12.

-One effect of self-segregation of morphemes is that a whole string of morphemes can be unambiguously written without the need for 'white space' as a separator; and this is obviously helpful in a briefscript.
-It means there is in effect no formal written distinction between a particle, an adposition or an affix.
+By a judicious use of separators, we can not only segregate morphemes but allow strings of morphemes to be unambiguously written without the need for 'white space' as a separator; this is obviously helpful in a briefscript.
+It means there is in effect no formal written distinction in Brx between a particle, an adposition or an affix.
 This blurs to some extent the distinction between morphology and syntax.

 In fact the only two major categories which seem to be universally observed are those of noun and verb.
 Two other major categories, adjective and adverb, are instantiated in some languages, but their treatment varies considerably.
 Also most languages have minor categories such as conjunctions, adpositions and particles.
-The latter are not normally inflected (though some languages, e.g. Insular Celtic and the the Semitic languages, have inflected adpositions) and will not be considered here and in Piashi they are denoted by one or two letter morphemes (see Phonotactics).
+The latter are not normally inflected (though some languages, e.g. Insular Celtic and the the Semitic languages, have inflected adpositions) and will not be considered here.

 Here we shall consider only the major grammatical categories, which many languages inflect to a lesser or greater degree.